-- Hold virtual or in person lobby training 1-2 weeks prior to the event: - " Provide the reason for the lobby day and expectations for the event. - " Provide education on the issue and/or legislation. - " Include a role play with a script.
+- " Hold virtual or in person lobby training 1-2 weeks prior to the event: - Provide the reason for the lobby day and expectations for the event.

-- ◊ Script should include a personal story connected to the issue - Script should include key talking points including addressing any opposition - Script should include a clear ask of the legislator - ♦ Script and roleplay should include roles of participants in meetings (Notetaker, meeting leader, person who tell a personal story) - " Share hints like staying positive and not answering questions if you don't know the answers. - " Prepare a note-taker for each meeting to record how the meeting went, legislators' answers to the ask or their stance on issue, contacts for key staffers and any questions they asked. - Schedule a training at the beginning of the lobby day before volunteers meet with legislators to offer a refresher for the people who attended the earlier training and quick tips for those who missed it. - 9.
+- Provide education on the issue and/or legislation. - Includes role play with script. - " Script should include personal story connected to the issue - " Script should include key talking points including addressing any opposition - " Script should include the clear ask of the legislator - " Script and roleplay should include roles of participants in meetings (Notetaker, meeting leader, person who tell a personal story)

+- Share hints like staying positive and not answering questions if you don't know the answers. - Prepare a note-taker for each meeting to record how the meeting went, legislators' answers to the ask or their stance on issue, contacts for key staffers and any questions they asked. - " Schedule a training 30-60 minutes before your first lobby meeting to offer a refresher for the people who attended the earlier training and quick tips for those who missed it. - 9.
 Develop a schedule for the Lobby Day and share it with participants at the training. - 10.
 Confirm all details 2-3 days prior to lobby day, including meeting times with legislators and confirm calls to all volunteers.